nicolas314/2cca/README.md

     $ 2cca p12 cn=example.org
 ```

-Line 1, 2 above is optional, just make sure that a password in the
+Line 1, 2 above is optional, just make sure that the `CA_P12_PASSWORD`
-`CA_P12_PASSWORD` environment variable has a password.
+environment variable has a password set before invoking 2cca.

 Security (and lack thereof)
 ---------------------------